Marxism–Leninism: Collectivism and egalitarianism

 Soviet collectivism and egalitarianism were an important part of Marxist–Leninist ideology in the Soviet Union, where it played a key part in forming the New Soviet man, willingly sacrificing their life for the good of the collective.
 Terms such as collective and the masses were frequently used in the official language and praised in agitprop literature by Vladimir Mayakovsky (Who needs a "1") and Bertolt Brecht (The Decision and Man Equals Man).

 The fact that Marxist–Leninist governments confiscated private businesses and landholdings radically increased income and property equality in practice.
 Income inequality dropped in Russia under the rule of the Soviet Union, then rebounded after its demise in 1991.
 It also dropped rapidly in the Eastern Bloc after the Soviet takeover of Eastern Europe at the end of World War II.
 Similarly, inequality went back up after the collapse of the Soviet system.
 According to Paul Hollander, this was one of the features of Communist states that was so attractive to egalitarian Western intellectuals that they quietly justified the killing of millions of capitalists, landowners and supposedly wealthy kulaks in order to achieve this equality.
 According to Walter Scheidel, they were correct to the extent that historically only violent shocks have resulted in major reductions in economic inequality.

 Marxist–Leninists respond to this type of criticism by highlighting the ideological differences in the concept of freedom and liberty.
 It was stated that "Marxist–Leninist norms disparaged laissez-faire individualism (as when housing is determined by one's ability to pay)", and condemned "wide variations in personal wealth as the West has not" whilst emphasizing equality, by which they mean "free education and medical care, little disparity in housing or salaries, and so forth."
-When asked to comment on the claim that former citizens of socialist states now enjoy increased freedoms, Heinz Kessler, former East German Minister of National Defence, replied: "Millions of people in Eastern Europe are now free from employment, free from safe streets, free from health care, free from social security."
+When asked to comment on the claim that former citizens of communist states now enjoy increased freedoms, Heinz Kessler, former East German Minister of National Defence, replied: "Millions of people in Eastern Europe are now free from employment, free from safe streets, free from health care, free from social security."